-Benefits for surgical treatment of mental health/substance misuse disorder conditions are available for Vagus Nerve Stimulation therapy (VNS).
+Benefits for surgical treatment of mental health/substance misuse disorder conditions are available only for Vagus Nerve Stimulation therapy (VNS) when Prior approved as part of a treatment plan that we approve.
 For services billed by a surgeon or anesthetist, see Section 5(b).
 For services provided by the outpatient department of a hospital or ambulatory surgical center, see Section 5(c).

-Home Health Services- (nursing services) Skilled behavioral health services provided in the home when: • prescribed by your attending physician for outpatient services • you are homebound and unable to receive services outside of your home • services are appropriate for the treatment of a condition, illness or disease to avoid placing you at risk for serious complications Network: \$15 copayment per occurrence Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered Services that, in the Plan's judgment, are not medically necessary All charges • Treatment of learning disorder or specific delays in development; treatment of mental retardation or intellectual disability Treatment for binge eating disorder and gambling disorder Services rendered or billed by schools Services provided by Non-Network residential treatment centers or halfway houses or members of their staffs, unless preauthorized
+Not covered Services that, in the Plan's judgment, are not medically necessary All charges All charges Treatment of learning disorder or specific delays in development; treatment of mental retardation or intellectual disability Treatment for binge eating disorder and gambling disorder Services rendered or billed by schools Services provided by Non-Network residential treatment centers or halfway houses or members of their staffs, unless prior approved